 Analysis of topics in films and novels by Ousmane Sembene: pre-colonial history, colonialism, post-colonial independence, racial and gender oppression, worker exploitation, religious conflict, and modernization.
-Prerequisites: ECON 103 and permission of the instructor.
+Prerequisites: ECON 101 or ECON 103 and permission of the instructor.
 Crosslisted as ECON 224.